Towards Secure MLOps: Surveying Attacks, Mitigation Strategies, and Research Challenges: Introduction

-\begin{itemize} \item We highlight how adversaries exploit vulnerabilities at each phase of the MLOps ecosystem using the ATLAS framework to identify potential attack vectors. \item We review a comprehensive taxonomy of MLOps-centric attacks and validate their applicability through examples drawn from real-world incidents and/or red-team exercises documented in the ATLAS framework. \item We present a structured taxonomy of mitigation strategies to enhance the detection and prevention of adversarial attacks on MLOps ecosystem. \item We discuss challenges and provide research recommendations to enhance the security and robustness of the MLOps ecosystem, ensuring resilience against emerging sophisticated cyberattacks. \end{itemize}
+\begin{itemize} \item We highlight how adversaries exploit vulnerabilities at each phase of the MLOps ecosystem using the ATLAS framework together with relevant white and grey literature to identify potential attack vectors. \item We review a comprehensive taxonomy of MLOps-centric attacks and validate their applicability through examples drawn from real-world incidents and/or red-team exercises documented in the ATLAS framework. \item We present a structured taxonomy of mitigation strategies to enhance the detection and prevention of adversarial attacks on MLOps ecosystem. \item We discuss challenges and provide research recommendations to enhance the security and robustness of the MLOps ecosystem, ensuring resilience against emerging sophisticated cyberattacks. \end{itemize}

 The remainder of this paper presents a comprehensive analysis of adversarial risks inherent to MLOps ecosystems.
 Section II introduces the MLOps ecosystem, detailing foundational concepts, operational taxonomy, and real-world implementations.
-Section III examines pre-exploitation tactics commonly employed by adversaries, emphasizing their role in increasing the likelihood of successful breaches.
+Section III reviews prior work in this domain and explains how our study is positioned, then sets out the survey taxonomy and defines a threat model that captures attackers with different motivations, knowledge, and capabilities.
 Section IV leverages the MITRE ATLAS framework to review the evolving attack landscape, illustrating the impact of these threats through empirical evidence from real-world incidents and red-teaming exercises.
 Section V presents mitigation strategies addressing systemic vulnerabilities within the MLOps ecosystem.
 Finally, Section VI outlines ongoing research challenges in securing MLOps and identifies opportunities to strengthen defenses through integration of emerging security technologies.